 They take time to ferment.
-Some a just a couple days, and others like the miso 6 to 8 months minimum.
+Some just a couple days, and others like the miso, 6 to 8 months minimum.
 But once you make your first ferment, you’ll always want to have a nice fermented condiment around at all times soon afterwards.
+And once you successfully complete your first ferment, it’s etched in your memory and you’ll have a new useful lifetime skill to share with your friends and loved ones.

 Some say one of the harder fermented foods recipes is kombucha, but even this fermented drink recipe is easy once you’ve got the hang of it.
 Let’s go right into these “5 Easy” fermented foods recipes starting with the popular healthy drink, kombucha.